gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideOrganizingProjects.md

 <h3>Relative vs. Absolute URL</h3>

 <p>If an absolute URL is specified in the <tt>src</tt> attribute, that URL will be used verbatim.
 However, if a non-absolute URL is used (for example, &quot;foo.css&quot;), the module's
 base URL is prepended to the resource name.
-This is identical to constructing an absolute URL using <tt>GWT.getModuleBaseURL() + &quot;foo.css&quot;</tt> in client code.
+This is identical to constructing an absolute URL using <tt>GWT.getModuleBaseForStaticFiles() + &quot;foo.css&quot;</tt> in client code.
 This is useful when the target resource is from the module's public path.</p>

 <h3>Inclusion and Module Inheritance</h3>